shotover/shotover-proxy/docs/transforms/transforms.md

 ## QueryCounter

 This transform will log the queries that pass through it.
-The log can be accessed via the shotover metrics.
+The log can be accessed via the [Shotover metrics](/user-guide/configuration/#observability_interface)

 ```yaml
 - QueryCounter: